 Those moneys saved by not including an experienced statistician early in the development plan could suddenly feel like something of a false economy

 Are you looking for support with your clinical development planning?
 Get in touch and arrange a discussion with our team.

-Natasa Rajicic is a Principal, Strategic Consulting at Cytel.
+About the interviewee Natasa Rajicic Natasa Rajicic is a Principal, Strategic Consulting at Cytel.
 She has been a practicing biostatistician for over 20 years.
 At Cytel, she helps clients explore and apply appropriate study designs and address difficult clinical development problems.
 Her experiences range from studies employing advanced methods to dose escalation to late-stage regulatory interactions on product development issues.
 Before Cytel, Natasa was a biostatistician at Pfizer in New York where she provided statistical reviews of business opportunities and due diligence evaluations and oversaw statistical input on regulatory interactions related to submissions, label extensions and negotiations, and product safety inquiries.